Everything You Want to Know About

 These are defined by whether or not their changeability requires an electrical charge.
 If so, it’s categorized as active.
 If not, it’s categorized as passive.

-The term smart glass mainly refers to active technologies in which smart glass films and coatings, activated by an electrical charge, change the appearance and functionality of the glass.
+The term smart glass mainly refers to active technologies in which privacy glass films and coatings, activated by an electrical charge, change the appearance and functionality of the glass.

-Types of active smart glass technologies and their common applications include:
+Types of active switchable glass technologies and their common applications include:

 • Polymer Dispersed Liquid Crystal (PDLC) glass, eg: typically seen in privacy partitions in various industries

-• Suspended Particle Device (SPD) glass, eg: windows that tint to shade as seen in transportation sector
+• Suspended Particle Device (SPD) glass, eg: windows that tint to shade as seen in automotive and buildings

 • Electrochormic (EC) glass, eg: coated windows that slowly tint for shading